Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample16_CrossReceiverMessageSettlement.md

 The message settlement APIs on the `ServiceBusReceiver` require passing in the `ServiceBusReceivedMessage`.
 This can be limiting for scenarios in which the message needs to be persisted and then settled across process boundaries.
 There are two strategies that can be used for settling a message with a different receiver.
-The correct strategy to use will depend on the specific scenario.
+The recommended strategy depends on the specific application scenario.

-## Storing the Entire `ServiceBusReceivedMessage`
+## Storing the entire `ServiceBusReceivedMessage`

 If it is necessary to store the entire message and then rehydrate it in another process, use the following strategy.
 First we can get the raw AMQP message bytes and lock token as shown below: